Written by: Bogdan Patru

-It’s just a temporary issue though, and it will come back online in the shortest time possible.
+It’s just a temporary issue though, and it will come back online quickly.

-By switching the protocols, you will quickly regain an internet connection and get back to work in a split second.
+By switching the protocols, you will quickly regain an internet connection and be able to get back to work.

 On a Desktop computer, doing this is relatively easy.
 Just access the VPN client and go to the settings.
 You’ll quickly see the option to change the protocol.

-If you want to do the same on an iPhone/iPad device, then follow these steps:
+If you want to do the same on an iPhone/iPad, then follow these steps:

-Fourthly, the problem could be your DNS server configuration.
-The DNS servers are basically what allows you to use the internet in the first place.
-They translate a website’s URL address into its actual unique internet IP address.
+The problem could also be your DNS server configuration.
+The DNS servers are what allows you to use the internet in the first place.
+They translate a website’s URL address into its actual unique server IP address.